PeterShanxin/FYP-fewshotlearn/README.md

 ```bash
 module load MMseqs2
 ```
-If MMseqs2 is not available on PATH, the scripts fall back to a slow Python implementation suitable only for small smoke tests.
+If MMseqs2 is not available on PATH, the clustering steps now exit with an error; install it locally or load the module before running the pipeline.

 You can also declare modules in your config to have `run_all.sh` load them automatically:
 ```yaml